The Pink Panther Theme

 "The Pink Panther Theme" is a jazz composition by Henry Mancini written as the theme for the 1963 film The Pink Panther and subsequently nominated for the Academy Award for Best Original Score at the 37th Academy Awards but lost to the Sherman Brothers for Mary Poppins.
 The eponymous cartoon character created for the film's opening credits by David DePatie and Friz Freleng was animated in time to the tune.
 The tenor saxophone solo was played by Plas Johnson.

 Overview

 The tune was included on the film's soundtrack album (originally issued as RCA Victor LPM/LSP-2795) and available as a single (in the United States) in 1964; the single reached the Top 10 on the U.S. Billboard adult contemporary chart and won three Grammy Awards.

 Various recordings of the composition appeared in the opening credits of all The Pink Panther films except A Shot in the Dark and Inspector Clouseau.
 It has also been used in theatrical shorts, television cartoons, commercials and other works in which the animated Pink Panther appears.

-"The Pink Panther Theme", composed in the key of E minor, is unusual for Mancini's extensive use of chromaticism.
+"The Pink Panther Theme" is composed in the key of E minor, temporarily moves to the key of G minor for a bridge, and finishes back in the original key.

 In his autobiography Did They Mention the Music?, Mancini talked about how he composed the theme music: